Volcker Rule Summary

 Why It's Needed

+The Volcker Rule seeks to undo the damage done when Congress repealed the Glass-Steagall Act.
+Glass-Steagall was simple.
+It separated investment banking from commercial banking.
 Under Glass-Steagall, investment banks were privately-run, small companies that helped corporations raise capital by going public on the stock market or issuing debt.
 They charged high fees, stayed small and didn’t need to be regulated.

 Commercial banks were boring, safe places where depositors could put their money and gain a little interest.
 They could take out loans at regulated interest rates.
 Commercial banks made money despite thin profit margins because they had access to lots and lots of capital in the depositors' funds.